There is so much to see and do when you study at our London centre

-If you want to visit an attraction that is not included in our social programme, first you should look on the Internet to try to find the best deal.
-Some rail companies run 2 for 1 promotions on admission to many of the top attractions – all you have to do is download the vouchers, print a copy and take a valid rail ticket with you.
+If you want to visit an attraction that is not included in our social programme, you should first research the best deal.
+Some rail companies run 2-for-1 promotions on admission to many of the top attractions – all you have to do is download the vouchers, print a copy and take a valid rail ticket with you.
 These tickets are valid on a number of attractions such as London Zoo, the Tower of London, Hampton Court Palace, Madame Tussauds, Shakespeare's Globe Theatre, City River Cruises, HMS Belfast and much more!

 One thing that many people don’t realise about London is that there are many attractions in London that are completely free!
 Many of London’s museums and galleries simply ask that you make a voluntary donation to show your support.
 Some of London’s best museums and galleries include:

 - The National Maritime Museum